commonlyjs/commonly/README.md

 Overview
 ---------
-> Keep in mind that not everything is implemented yet.
-For now only packages installed with a `@next` tag are useable.
+> Keep in mind that not everything is implemented yet, for now only packages installed with a `@next` tag are useable.
 > See what's done and what's next on the [roadmap](#roadmap).

 ### Why Commonly?